 Is the Early Heaven Trigram still be used today?

-The application of the Trigram is very sporadically used in today’s time.
-Only Yin Feng Shui Masters for the death do use the Early Heaven Trigram in China.
-It does give a good indication for the best grave yard’s location.
+The application of the trigram is very sporadically used today.
+Only Yin Feng Shui Masters in China use the Early Heaven Trigram to determine the best grave placement for deceased family members.
+It does give a good indication of the best graveyard’s location.

-In time, the modern Feng Shui Consultation uses only the Later Heaven Trigram or Luo Shu Square (Bagua Map).
+Over time, the modern Feng Shui Consultation uses only the Later Heaven Trigram or Luo Shu Square (Bagua Map).
 In one occasion, the Early Heaven Trigram is used in the Bagua Mirror as it reflects the Heaven Sequence.
-It provides protection against evil spirits or Sha-Qi Energy that might want to enter your home.

 The Later Heaven Bagua Map (Luo Shu)